Userful™: Setup Guide

 - Check for and install any available updates by going to Settings > Check for System Updates

 - Configure a static IP for the Userful host by going to Settings > Network Settings

 - If you are using a Blackmagic capture card, see the FAQs for information on how to check for and apply firmware updates

 At this point you should ensure you are able to access the Control Center via a browser on the network by entering the IP address of the Userful host into the browser's address bar.
 This is the preferred method of managing Userful.
-Once you have confirmed this, you may disconnect the peripherals attached to the host.
+Once you have confirmed this, you may disconnect the peripherals attached to the Userful Server.

-Set up and connect your zero clients in any way you see fit.
+Set up and connect your zero client receivers in any way you see fit.
 It is highly recommended that they be fastened to the backs of the displays and powered using VESA mount screws and brackets, for any type of deployment to avoid unintentional damage to the client.

-Please Note: Use native connections where possible from the zero client to the relevant peripherals to minimize the risk of issues with automatic screen resolution detection.
+Please Note: Use native connections where possible from the zero client receivers to the relevant peripherals to minimize the risk of issues with automatic screen resolution detection.

-When you are ready, power on the zero clients and connect them to the network.
+When you are ready, power on the zero client receivers and connect them to the network.

 Once all the clients are online, go to the "Displays" section of the Control Center.
-The most efficient process to make a zero client operational is as follows:
+The most efficient process to make a zero client receiver operational is as follows: